YashV1729/InstaScripts/README.md

-# InstaScripts
+## Insta Scripts
 This repo has the installation scripts for various required tools.